 Original Medicare vs. Medicare Advantage

-Eligibility for Medicare open enrollment begins at the age of 65.
-Open enrollment is a seven-month period of time that includes the three months prior to you turning 65 and the following 3 months after you turn 65.
-Subsequently, there are additional periods for open enrollment throughout the rest of the year that you can make additions or revisions to your Medicare coverage.
+Eligibility for Medicare begins at the age of 65.
+Initial Enrollment Period is a seven-month period of time that includes the three months prior to you turning 65 and the following 3 months after you turn 65.
+Subsequently, there is an additional period for open enrollment at the beginning of each year that you can make additions or revisions to your Medicare Advantage coverage.

-Once enrolled in Medicare, there are two options for coverage: Original Medicare and Medicare Advantage.
+Once eligible for Medicare, there are three options for coverage: Original Medicare, Medigap and Medicare Advantage.

 Original Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
 Medicare Part A is for hospital insurance coverage, such as inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
 Medicare Part B is for outpatient care, certain providers’ services, medical supplies and preventative services.